sg-crest A Singapore Government Agency Website

 What is bail pending appeal

-If your sentence includes a jail term, you may apply to the judge for bail pending appeal.
-This allows you to postpone the start of the sentence to after the court decides on the outcome of your appeal.
+If your sentence includes a jail term, you may apply to the court for bail pending appeal.
+This will allow you to postpone the start of the sentence to after the court decides on the outcome of your appeal.

-The judge will hear from the prosecution before deciding whether to grant you bail.
-The prosecution may object to granting you bail.
-If the judge decides to grant you bail, the prosecution may apply to increase the amount of your bail.
-If the judge increases the bail amount but your bailor cannot provide the increase in bail, you have to be in remand while awaiting your appeal hearing.
+The court will hear from the prosecution before deciding whether to grant you bail.
+The prosecution may object to granting you bail or apply to increase the amount of your bail.
+If your bailor no longer wishes to stand as your bailor or cannot provide any increase in bail, and you are unable to find a new bailor who can provide bail, you have to be remanded while awaiting your appeal hearing.

 If you are granted bail pending appeal